-The average price for laser resurfacing ranges from $1,000 to $2,500.
-The range depends on the type of laser used and the size of the treated area.
+Schedule an appointment for a customized consultation with Dr. Beck to determine the cost of your procedure.
 Additional costs include medications, doctor and facility fees, or any additional treatments needed.
 Insurance companies rarely cover any treatment that is cosmetic in nature.
 If the total cost is more than expected, it may be worthwhile to check other financing options the clinic may offer.

 Plan Your Procedure

 - 1-2 Hours